davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 High and variable rim compositions may be related to melt infiltration during entrainment and eruption of the xenoliths, but with significant mobilization of cations limited to grain rims.
-CK-4, which shows high core temperatures and the most significant petrographic evidence of melt interaction, lacks high-temperature rim compositions, implying more sustained equilibration with the Crystal Knob melt.
+CK-4, which shows high core temperatures and the most significant petrographic evidence of melt infiltration, lacks high-temperature rim compositions, suggesting equilibration at high temperature, possibly in the Crystal Knob melt.

 ### Two temperature cohorts